 Train the skills, not just the moves.

 There are many tools for playing backgammon.
-There are far fewer for practising the underlying skills that actually make you better.
+There are far fewer for practicing the underlying skills that actually make you better.
 Backgammon Gym fills that gap: a native iOS app dedicated entirely to structured training, not matches.

 The idea grew out of my own return to serious backgammon after a 25-year break.
 I came back with enthusiasm but without the mental reflexes that take years to build.
 Decent tools existed online, but nothing felt at home on an iPhone.
 So I started building one — initially just for myself, but the deeper I got into the material, the more it seemed like something worth sharing.